Required

 • Phishing scams (used to obtain personal identifying information)

-Bank fraud – 18 U.S.C.
-Chapter 63 §1344 – falsifying information in order to obtain bank funding, or an attempt to defraud another financial institution for pecuniary gain.
+According to 18 U.S.C.
+Chapter 63 § 1344, bank fraud is falsifying information in order to obtain bank funding, or an attempt to defraud another financial institution for pecuniary gain.
 Bank fraud could involve an elaborate scheme or be as simple as forging a check or stealing a credit card.

-Insurance fraud – Maryland Criminal Code §27-403 – filing an insurance claim for any event other than what actually caused the injury or damage could be considered insurance fraud.
+Maryland Criminal Code § 27-403 – filing an insurance claim for any event other than what actually caused the injury or damage could be considered insurance fraud.
 There are several red flags that indicate fraudulent activity might be occurring:

 • Filing a claim recently after purchasing policy